-Located beside the beach front, and close to coffee shops and ice cream stops, Salthill Park is a great spot on a sunny day.
-There is lots to do: follow one of our Salthill family walking trails, go swimming in the sea/leisureland, visit the playground or take a trip the Galway Atlantaquaria.
+Located beside the beach front, and close to coffee shops and ice cream stops, Salthill is a great spot on a sunny day.
+There is lots to do: follow one of our Salthill family walking trails, go swimming in the sea and visit the fun playground near Galway Atlantaquaria.

 A walk through these lovely woods will bring you out to Cappagh Playground, a state of the art playground with both swings, springers, etc. for younger kids and a cable ride and carousel for older children and teens.
 Plenty of parking at either end.

 Coole Park has multiple walks in the woods, perfect for families, not to mention:

 - a walled garden for picnics with its own sundial laid out that you can stand on (if lucky enough to get some sun!) to tell the time